pablodecm/paper-inferno/paper/paper.md

 corresponding to the dimensionality of the sample summary statistics.
-The final layer is followed by a softmax activation function and a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are closer to the true expectations.
+The final layer is followed by a softmax activation function and a temperature $\tau = 0.1$ for inference-aware learning to ensure that the differentiable approximations are close to the true values (see approximation from [@Eq:soft_summary]).
 Standard mini-batch stochastic gradient descent (SGD) is used for training and the optimal learning rate is fixed and decided by means of a simple scan; the best choice found is specified together with the results.